ldbo/SpuriousEmu/Readme.md

 emu deobfuscate -e Document_Open -p 2 -s document.spemu-com
 ```

+Finally, you can use the *experimental* Markov classifier feature : variable names to be demangled are determined by a classifier which tries to compute how English a word appears.
+It is enabled by the `-m` flag.

 ### Report production

 You can work with `.spemu-out` and `.spemu-com` file with the `report` command.